inBeat/inbeat-website/content/top-influencers/instagram/graphic-designers/united-states/chicago/_index.md

 ---
-title: Top 10 Graphic-Designers Instagram Influencers In Chicago In 2023
+title: Top 10 Graphic-Designers Instagram Influencers In Chicago In 2024
 description: >-
-  Find top graphic-designers Instagram influencers in Chicago in 2023.
-Most popular hashtags: #chicago #bulls #nba #lebron.
+  Find top graphic-designers Instagram influencers in Chicago in 2024.
+Most popular hashtags: #chicago #nba #lakers #bulls.
 platform: Instagram
-hits: 16
+hits: 34
-text_top: Identify the best Instagram accounts on inBeat.
+text_top: Analyze the best Instagram profiles on inBeat.
-text_bottom: Our database has 16 Instagram influencers like this in Chicago, United States for you to work with.
+text_bottom: Our platform holds 34 Instagram influencers like this in Chicago, United States for you to work with.
 profiles:
   - username: "hometown_designs"
     fullname: >-